Comprehensive Deductible: How to Choose the Right Amount

 Estimates based on national average data.
 Actual rates vary by driver profile, state, and insurer.

 Because comprehensive coverage is less expensive than collision to begin with, tweaking the comprehensive deductible alone yields more modest premium savings.
 For the biggest impact, raise both deductibles together.
-To fully understand your deductible strategy, read our car insurance deductibles explained guide.
+For a complete look at how deductible levels interact with your total premium, read our car insurance deductibles explained guide.

 Smart Savings Made Simple!